cristopherb19/ad-deploy-and-config/README.md

 <p>

 Congratulations on completing the deployment and configuration of this Active Directory project!
-We should now have an active directory forest installed, a domain admin user, and our Client-1 VM should now be inside our domain.
+We now have an active directory forest installed, a domain admin user, and our Client-1 VM should now be inside our domain.
 In the next project we will populate our domain with generated users.

-- If you would like to continue to the next step in this series of Active Directory projects, please click <a href="https://github.com/christianDCdev/ad-user-generation">here</a>
+Click <a href="https://github.com/cristopherb19/ad-user-generation">here</a> to continue to the next step in this series of Active Directory projects

 </p>